South Korea's president scolds media over hot mic moment | Politics

 - South Korea

-South Korean President Yoon Suk Yeol on Monday accused the country's media of damaging its alliance with the US after a TV broadcaster released a video suggesting that he insulted US Congress members following a meeting with President Joe Biden in New York last week.
+South Korean President Yoon Suk Yeol on Monday accused the country's media of damaging its alliance with the United States after a TV broadcaster released a video suggesting that he insulted US Congress members following a meeting with US President Joe Biden in New York last week.

 MBC caught Yoon on tape talking to his aides and top diplomats following a brief chat with Biden on the margins of the UN General Assembly meetings.